 Here is an example of a different age group with dialysis:

 Standard controls: dash lines

-HD patients: straight line.
+HD patients: a straight line.

-The need of this test has increased to check the health of elderly and disease-affected people.
+The need for this test has increased to check the health of elderly and disease-affected people.
 Our online tool is here to help you out, you can easily check the results of 6MWT while sitting in your home.

 Here are some quick steps and instructions for the 6-minute walk test in your home: